 The Child Studies bachelor's degree program immerses you in the study of youth populations within multiple related contexts, including family, community, culture, society and psychological development.

-You will develop a deep foundation in theoretical and practical Sociology and Psychology.
+You'll develop a deep foundation in theoretical and practical Sociology and Psychology.
 Classes integrate supervised experiential learning with knowledge acquired in the classroom.

 This course focuses on human growth and development from conception through early adolescence.
 Emphasized are the characteristic stages of physical, language, cognitive, and social-emotional development considered from various theoretical perspectives.
 Also considered are the broad range of children's abilities and needs; the influence of family structures on personality and behavior; and common health problems, including substance abuse, as these impact development.
 Students must fulfill the certification-related competencies assigned to the course in order to receive a passing grade.